mistertest/luna-shield/README.md

 [![Version](https://img.shields.io/badge/Xcloud%20Shield-V4.4-brightgreen.svg)](https://github.com/mistertest/xcloud-shield/releases/tag/version_4.4)

-After having creating, the best way to play Xcloud from the shield TV box, I continue the adventure of cloud Gaming, and i share with you this exclusive.
+After having creating, the best way to play Xcloud from the shield TV box, I continue <br>
+the adventure of cloud Gaming, and i share with you this exclusive.

 **The Luna Cloud Gaming App for the Nvidia Shield TV**.